Atlantis

 Lightroom Collections

-When the new FIAP rules were published, I had already made “Cordelia” and anyway that one only has 4 components, so it’s not too difficult to find them retrospectively, if I need to.
+When the FIAP World Cup rules were published, I had already made “Cordelia” and anyway that one only has 4 components, so it’s not too difficult to find them retrospectively, if I need to.
 However, I saved all the images for “Atlantis” into a Lightroom Collection at the making stage.
 There were originally 20, but I excluded one from the final “cut”.
 Making a Lightroom collection is a quick and easy way to keep them all together, so long as all the images are all in the same catalogue and you don’t divide your catalogues up into different years, for example.
 Images in different catalogues will cause a difficulty and most compositors go into their back catalogues to look for particular picture elements…my tank fish were taken years ago at “the Deep” on a little lecture tour around East Yorkshire and North Lincolnshire.

 So, here are thumbnails of all the images that went into “Atlantis”, published simply as a thumbnail sheet.